Integrations

 Developers will want to navigate from a third party view to the bitdrift Capture Timeline view to better understand what happened surrounding a crash/bug/etc. To accomplish this users can embed a link to the Capture Timeline view from the reported event using [the Logger's session url getter](features/session-management.md#retrieving-session-url).

-action.
+In order for the sessions to be captured there should be at least one running Workflow triggering the `Record Session` action.
 The examples below assume the existence of a Workflow that matches on a log line as shown here:

 Read more about how to capture sessions in Workflows [here](../product/workflows/actions.md#record-session).

-when starting SDK.
+In order to increase the chances that the error is reported in the same session, it is recommended that you use `ActivityBased` as your `SessionStrategy` when starting SDK.
 This is due to the libraries reporting errors on the next app launch after a crash.
-Read more about Capture SDK's Session Management here.
+Read more about Capture SDK's Session Management [here](features/session-management.md).

 Bugsnag.start(this, Configuration.load(this).apply {